 This Handbook is designed to acquaint employees with Douglas County and to provide information about working here.
 The Handbook is not all-inclusive but is intended to provide the employee with a summary of some of Douglas County's policies and guidelines.
-This March 2025, edition replaces all previously issued editions.
+This March 1, 2024, edition replaces all previously issued editions.

-Although the general provisions of this Handbook are intended to apply to all Douglas County Employees, some departments such as the Douglas County Sheriff's Office (DCSO) and the 23rd District Attorney's Office (DA23), may also provide a Policy and Procedure Manual with additional provisions specific to their department.
-For DCSO and DA23 employees, in the event of a conflict between the provisions of the Handbook and the department Manual, the provisions of the department Manual control.
+Although the general provisions of this Handbook are intended to apply to all Douglas County Employees, including employees of the Douglas County Sheriff's Office ("DCSO"), the DCSO also provides a Policy and Procedure Manual with additional provisions specific to DCSO.
+For DCSO employees, in the event of a conflict between the provisions of the Handbook and the DCSO Manual, the provisions of the DCSO Manual control.